01

 Board member - Morten Beck Jørgensen

-• Master in Finansing and Accounting from Aarhus Business School and Executive MBA from IMD
+• Master in Financing and Accounting from Aarhus Business School and Executive MBA from IMD

 • Managing Partner, Novo Capital Investors (Novo Holding)

 • Board member of Bagger-Sørensen & Co.
-A/S, Bagger-Sørensen Real Estate, Vecata Ejendomme, Bagger-Sørensen Equity
+A/S, Bagger-Sørensen Real Estate, Bagger-Sørensen Equity

 Board member - Jo Ottow Svendsen

 • Board member of Bagger-Sørensen & Co.
-A/S, Bagger-Sørensen Real Estate A/S, Vecata Ejendomme A/S and Bagger-Sørensen Equity A/S
+A/S, Bagger-Sørensen Real Estate A/S and Bagger-Sørensen Equity A/S

 06